GHSVS-de/plg_system_astroidghsvs/README.md

 ### Build new Joomla package ZIP.

-- May be necessary: `nvm use 12` or `nvm use 13` to get rid of f'ing messages of NodeJs 14+ that nobody understands but the Node creators and JS professors.
+- <strike>May be necessary: `nvm use 12` or `nvm use 13` to get rid of f'ing messages of NodeJs 14+ that nobody understands but the Node creators and JS professors.</strike>

 - `node build.js`